ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 2. Now you have to improve the brightness and contrast, you can do this by clicking in "Image" -> "Adjust" -> "Brightness/Contrast".
 You can either click on 'Auto' or change manually the parameters until you obtain a good result in which the cell lines are clear, but not too saturated.
 Then, press on 'Apply' and apply it to all the stack.

-## Step 1:Basic	lumen's pipeline
+## Step 1: Basic lumen's pipeline

-1. Open the images(file->save as->Image Sequence in FIJI in our case) which contain the lumen in Photoshop.
+1. Open the images (file->save as->Image Sequence in FIJI in our case) which contain the lumen in Photoshop.

 2. Paint the lumen region like a black region with white borders:

 	1. Create a new layer (layer->new layer).

-	1. Now,you have to select the paint brush at the left screen with the black color (color:0,0,0) and white color (color:255,255,255).
+	1. Now,you have to select the paint brush at the left screen with the black color (color: 0,0,0) and white color (color:255,255,255).

 	1. With this function you can select	the	lumen	point	to	point by typing shift key+left click.Segment the lumen 		like a black region,you have to use the black color now(you can type the letter X to change from a color to the other color).